Ag78910/mini-gpt-football/README.md

 ## 📂 Included Files

 - `Mini_GPT_Football.ipynb`: The main notebook containing code and explanations.
-- `football_dataset.txt`: A dataset with descriptions of football match actions and events.
+- `football_dataset_en`: A dataset with descriptions of football match actions and events.

 ## 🧠 What Does This Project Do?